robwoodgate/am-kinesis-pay/README.md

 ### INSTALLATION

-1. Simply place this kinesis-pay folder and files into the  /application/default/plugins/payment folder of your aMember installation.
+1. Simply place this plugin folder and files into the */application/default/plugins/payment* folder of your aMember installation.

-2. Enable and configure the plugin in aMember CP -> Setup/Configuration -> Plugins
+2. Enable and configure the plugin in *aMember CP -> Setup/Configuration -> Plugins*

 ### LICENCE